HelpBot Assistant

 Adding NumericTextBox component

-Modify the template in [src/app/app.component.ts] file to render the NumericTextBox component.
+Use the following snippet in the src/app/app.ts file to import the NumericTextBox component.

 import { Component } from '@angular/core';